raspberrypilearning/relax-stretch/en/step_7.md

 --- task ---

-For this exercise, you will use `text to speech`{:class="block3extensions"} instead of `say`{:class="block3looks"} so the exercise instructions will be said out loud by the computer.
+For this exercise, you will use `text to speech`{:class="block3extensions"} instead of `say`{:class="block3looks"} so that the exercise instructions will be said out loud by the computer.

 Click on the extensions button in the bottom left of the Scratch window.